 Removing wallpaper is a messy job, but the end result is worth it.
 Here are some tips to help you clean up after the project is finished

-- Pour warm water and liquid dish soap into a bucket, and use a sponge to clean the walls.
+- Pour warm water and liquid dish soap into a bucket, and use a sponge to clean the parapet.

-- Rinse the walls with clean water and allow them to dry completely before painting or wallpapering them again.
+- Rinse the parapet with clean water and allow them to dry completely before painting or wallpapering them again.

 In conclusion removing wallpaper daunting task but with the right tools and some patience, it done.
 Make sure to clean the walls thoroughly after wallpaper removal to remove any adhesive or residue that may left behind.